chinhly/Some-skibidi-projects/FlappyGhost/README.md

 # Flappy Bird (Flappy Ghost)

-A classic Flappy Bird clone built using Python and Pygame.
+A classic Flappy Bird clone built by Chinh Ly using Python and Pygame.
 Navigate the bird through the gap in the pipes without hitting them or falling off the screen!

 ---